 The Daughters of the American Revolution Continental Congress is a time-honored tradition that has been held in Washington, D.C. as the annual national meeting of the DAR membership since the organization’s founding in 1890.
 Not to be confused with the United States “Congress,” the DAR national meeting is named after the original Continental Congress which governed the American Colonies during the Revolutionary War.

-The week-long convention consists of business sessions, committee meetings, social functions, and is topped off with four formal evening ceremonies: Opening Night, National Defense Night, State Regents Night and Gala Awards Night.
+The week-long convention consists of business sessions, committee meetings, social functions, and is topped off with formal evening ceremonies: Opening Night, Education Awards Night and National Defense Night.
 These evening ceremonies, held in the historic DAR Constitution Hall, mix pomp and circumstance with touching award presentations and musical entertainment.

 In addition to member awards and student essay and scholarship awards, the DAR presents its top national awards at the convention including: